hackingforhumanitywarp/inseason/README.md

 ## InSeason

-InSeason allows users in the Pacific NorthWest to view what local produce is in season each month of the year.
+InSeason allows users in the pacific northwest to view what local produce is in season each month of the year.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).